hozhenhao/hozhenhao.github.io/resume.md

 ### PERSONAL PROJECTS
 **Title** - Dirt Detection CV App using FastAPI and Streamlit - Deep Skilling Bootcamp <span style="float: right; ">Jun 2022 - Jun 2022</span>

-- Final Presentation Project in an 2 months AI/ML bootcamp.
+- Final Group Presentation Project in an 2 months AI/ML bootcamp.
-- This final project is implemented within 4 days.
+- This project is implemented within 4 days as the final curtains of the Bootcamp.
 - Implemented the DirtNet paper with YOLOv3 model and expose the model through FastAPI and Streamlit.
-- <strong> <a hred="https://github.com/ai-bootcamp-team6/dirtdetection">Project Link </a> </strong>
+- <strong> <a href="https://github.com/ai-bootcamp-team6/dirtdetection">Project Link </a> </strong>

 ### TRAINING & CERTIFICATIONS